 Analysis summaries, actor details, and coverage mappings were LLM-classified and may contain errors.

-This is a binding federal statute enacted by the United States Congress establishing mandatory legal obligations with specific timelines, required actions, and enforcement mechanisms through federal agencies.
+This is a binding federal statute enacted by the United States Congress establishing mandatory legal obligations with specific enforcement mechanisms, timelines, and required actions for federal agencies.

-The document primarily addresses supply chain resilience and emerging technologies (including AI) from a national security and economic security perspective.
-It has minimal direct coverage of AI-specific risks, with limited mentions of competitive dynamics (6.4) related to international competition and governance structures.
-The document does not substantively address the specific harms and risks described in most MIT taxonomy subdomains, focusing instead on supply chain vulnerabilities rather than AI system risks.
+This document focuses primarily on supply chain resilience and emerging technologies (including AI) from a national security and economic security perspective.
+It has minimal direct coverage of AI-specific risks, with limited mentions related to competitive dynamics (6.4) around AI development races, and governance structures (though not governance failures per se).
+The document does not substantively address discrimination, privacy, misinformation, malicious use of AI, human-computer interaction risks, or AI system safety failures.

 This legislation governs supply chain resilience across multiple critical sectors of the U.S. economy.
-The Act establishes broad authority to assess and strengthen supply chains for critical goods and emerging technologies (including AI) across manufacturing, utilities, information/telecommunications, transportation, agriculture, mining, energy, and healthcare sectors.
-The Working Group includes representatives from agencies overseeing these diverse sectors, indicating comprehensive multi-sector governance.
+The Act establishes broad authority for the Assistant Secretary of Commerce to assess and strengthen supply chains for critical goods and emerging technologies (including AI) across manufacturing, agriculture, mining, energy utilities, transportation, defense, healthcare, and information/telecommunications sectors.
+The document explicitly references multiple federal agencies and their respective sectors through the Working Group membership requirements.